"DOUBLE WHAMMY" ANTENNA

 The Christman method of 84 degree feedlines with a 71 degree phase was employed in a horizontal two dipole wire design spaced at 1/4wl.

-After watching this thing on youtube, I must apoligize for lousy video, looked much better on my computer, but hopefully the point was made, that a $50 wire antenna at 40 ft., using reversable phased double dipoles in two trees can compete as well as a mono band at 80 ft.,
+Quite often this $50 wire antenna at 40 ft., using reversable phased double dipoles in two trees can compete as well as a mono band at 80 ft.,

 The concept is valid for ANY monoband frequency!